milletyann/JTH-neo4j-import/README.md

 ### Branch naming

-In this branch we construct the graph in rdf format
+In this branch we construct the graph in rdf format, query it (for correctness check) and possibly reconstruct it in an AuraDB instance (good construction check).

+Query and AuraDB Reconstruction parts are not working yet.

 ### Requirements